 Often, club members are excellent astrophotographers.
 Not only will you be able to see examples of their art, but you may even be able to pick up some "tricks of the trade" to try out with your LX90 telescope.
-See page 41 for more information about photography with the LX90.
+See page 40 for more information about photography with the LX90.

 Many groups also hold regularly scheduled Star Parties at which you can check out and observe with many different telescopes and other pieces of astronomical equipment.
 Magazines such as Sky & Telescope and Astronomy print schedules for many popular Star Parties around the United States and Canada.
-To find your local astronomy club, go to www.meade.com/astrocommunity/index.html.

-Shift
+Time Zone Shift

--4 Hours
+Atlantic -4 Hours

--5 Hours
+Eastern -5 Hours

--6 Hours
+Central -6 Hours

--7 Hours
+Mountain -7 Hours

--8 Hours
+Pacific -8 Hours

--10 Hours
+Hawaii -10 Hours